 Limited time bonuses are one of the most common marketing tactics in the book, but despite that, they work.

-Like I said, people love free things, and offering them for only a limited time can cause someone to make a split second decision that they otherwise wouldn’t consider.
+Like we said, people love free things, and offering them for only a limited time can cause someone to make a split second decision that they otherwise wouldn’t consider.

 Urgency is always positive when it comes to selling.
 Whether that pressure means closing the doors on your sales or only offering bonuses for 24 hours, it sparks a “now or never” mindset.